ishandutta2007/StreamHub-Android-Comments-App/README.md

 Android Comment App Build Steps:

 1. Clone this repo to get the project
-2. Open Android Studio, file > Open, and open the comments app (cloned in step 1)
+2. Open Android Studio, File > Open, and open the comments app (cloned in step 1)
   * Optionally you can change the config params for the endpoints under StreamHub-Android-Comments-App/streamHubAndroidSDK/src/main/java/livefyre/streamhub/Config.java
-2. Ensure that you have the <a href="https://github.com/Livefyre/StreamHub-Android-SDK.git">SDK</a> loaded into your environment
+3. Ensure that you have the <a href="https://github.com/Livefyre/StreamHub-Android-SDK.git">SDK</a> loaded into your environment
   * You might have to explictily "File" => "Import Module" and point to the StreamHub SDK location.
-3. Click on the Build Gradle button or just "run" if you are using Android Studio as it will manage gradle explicitly with UI elements.
+4. Click on the Build Gradle button or just "run" if you are using Android Studio as it will manage gradle explicitly with UI elements.
   * Clicking the Run button will open the app in the simulator or device if it is connected.

 Customizing the SDK
 =============================
 In some cases, the following might be required when customizing the SDK:

 1. git clone https://github.com/Livefyre/StreamHub-Android-SDK.git
-2. In your example app go to "File" => Project Structure > select '+' on opened window > Select 'Import Existing Project' in 'More Modules' Section in opened window > Browse to the SDK location cloned in the step above.
+2. In your example app go to "File" => Project Structure > select '+' in opened window > Select 'Import Existing Project' in 'More Modules' Section in opened window > Browse to the SDK location cloned in the step above.
 3. In **build.gradle** file add following before running the app:

 ```